 An accomplished and published photographer, Randy readily shares his craft with those who are interested in learning.
 He has a knack for translating the most complex technical aspects of photography into simple concepts that are easy to understand.
 Randy uses his engineering background, coupled with an artistic eye and years of teaching, to help both experienced and novice photographers improve their skills.
 He tries to draw the viewer into the image to share with them the excitement of being on location and taking the photograph.

-Randy uses Nikon and Hasselblad equipment to capture his images, but also knows Canon cameras.
-He also is skilled in processing techniques such as Adobe Photoshop and Lightroom.
+Randy uses Nikon and Hasselblad equipment to capture his images, and is skilled in processing techniques such as Adobe Photoshop and Lightroom.